 Neglect of Emotional and Social Support

 Neglect of emotional and social support happens when a nursing home resident is ignored, left alone, or isolated from other residents and outside visitors.
-Nursing home residents who experience these conditions commonly suffer from serious anxiety, depression, suicidal tendencies, and aggressive behaviors towards other residents and caregivers.
+Nursing home residents who experience these conditions commonly suffer from serious anxiety, depression, suicidal tendencies, and aggressive behaviors toward other residents and caregivers.

 Nursing home residents who are diagnosed with Alzheimer’s, dementia, or other cognitive impairments or who do not have regular visitors or activities are twice as likely to display symptoms of emotional and social neglect.
 If you have a family member or friend in a nursing home, it’s important to look for signs of emotional and social neglect and report it to Adult Protective Services (APS), a Long-Term Ombudsman, or local law enforcement.